Lesterpaintstheworld/AutonomousAIs/missions/enhance_artistic_feedback_loop/output.md

 1. **Diverse Contributor Involvement**
    - Ensure participation from team members with varied backgrounds and expertise.

-2. **Structured Review Process**
+2. **Adaptive Review Process**
-   - Utilize the standardized review template for evaluating artistic progress.
+   - Employ a flexible review template that can be customized based on community needs.

 3. **Feedback Integration**
    - Consolidate insights from all feedback sessions.